dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 ## Update the About page to show student statistics

 In this step, *Pages/About.cshtml* is updated to display how many students have enrolled for each enrollment date.
-The update uses grouping, and includes the following steps:
+The update uses grouping and includes the following steps:

 * Create a view model class for the data used by the **About** Page.
 * Modify the About Razor Page and page model.